Back to all incidents

 Bitwarden CLI — npm supply-chain compromise (downstream of Checkmarx)

-Malicious @bitwarden/cli 2026.4.0 published to npm for ~90 minutes; payload harvested CI secrets; root cause was a compromised Checkmarx GitHub Action.
+Trojanised @bitwarden/cli 2026.4.0 lived on npm for 93 minutes; root cause was a compromised Checkmarx GitHub Action that altered Bitwarden's publish step without touching its source.

 Target